Gothic sculpture: International Gothic

 International Gothic comprises the period from mid-14th century to mid-15th century, with its peak around the year 1400.
 This was when the style became the lingua franca of European art, with a large circulation of artists and exchanges between regional schools.
 But when we talk about internationalization, this does not mean that the style became homogeneous.
 On the contrary, the emergence of large urban centers in various countries, all with their own traditions, created a panorama of great diversity, and the existence of wealthy patrons in many places made it possible to cultivate a wide range of new artistic possibilities.

-Anonymous: Beautiful Virgin Mary from Krużlowa, Krakow, Poland.
-Polychrome wood, 1400.
+Anonymous: Beautiful Virgin Mary from Krużlowa, polychrome wood, 1400, Krakow, Poland.

 The sculpture of this period is no longer monumental, except for sporadic cases, and it concentrates on portable pieces,retables and altars.

 The 13th century, as we have seen, was characterized by the emergence of naturalistic rhetoric derived from the appreciation of the superficial appearances of objects in the world, even though its foundation was metaphysical.
 If International Gothic sculpture carried this trend forward on the one hand, on the other it gave it a new approach, which served the distinctive atmosphere of devotio moderna, a movement of religious revivalism that began among the mendicant orders and soon spread among the laity.

 This "modern devotion" was more introspective and intimate but could easily spill over into collective outbursts of mystical fervor.
 It is not surprising, in the face of this more emotionally inclined faith, the multiplication of works with dramatic themes such as the scenes of the Passion of Jesus and the Pietà—which had a more immediate affective appeal and a confessional and penitential character that had not been explored until then, and which were linked to the popularization of the doctrines about indulgences and Purgatory, and to the understanding of Salvation as an essentially individual and subjective problem, in contrast to the ideas about a collective eschatology that had predominated before.

 The new iconography that was formed, where images of death and suffering became commonplace, was also a mirror of an unstable social situation full of paradoxes, when wars were frequent, the daily life of the people was marked by gratuitous violence, hunger was a constant shadow, the frequent popular revolts against abusive taxes were rigorously repressed, and epidemics decimated the population.
 The same crowd that followed a procession with tears of sorrow in their eyes could gather in the town square and enjoy a public execution with no shortage of cruelty.